Sebastien-Moraz/WynnSDK-JS/readme.md

 # Wynn SDK (JS)

-Wynn SDK is a library that allows you to interact with the Wynncraft API.
+Wynn SDK is a not official SDK for the WynnCraft API.
+It is written in JavaScript and is designed to be easy to use.

 ## Installation